Imorabet/Weather-App/README.md

 # Weather-App
-Weather application made using react
+Weather application made using react an tailwind css